abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

 This vulnerability was reported as a **positive** alert because the application ran in `Development` mode.
 ABP Framework throws exceptions for developers in the `Development` environment.
-We set the environment to `Production` and re-run the test, then the server sent a *500-Internal Error* without the error disclosured.
+We set the environment to `Production` and re-run the test, then the server sent a *500-Internal Error* without the error is disclosed.
 Therefore this alert is **false-positive**.
-Further information can be found in the following issue https://github.com/abpframework/abp/issues/14177.
+Further information can be found in the following issue:  https://github.com/abpframework/abp/issues/14177.

 ### Cookie No `HttpOnly`  [Risk: Low] — Positive (No need for a fix)